quantumlib/Stim/doc/python_api_reference_vDev.md

             instruction to slice at.
 Note that the first TICK in the circuit is tick=1.
 The value tick=0 refers to the very start of the circuit.
+        filter_coords: A set of acceptable coordinate prefixes.
+For detector slice diagrams, only detectors whose coordinates begin with one of these filters will be included.

     Returns:
         An object whose `__str__` method returns the diagram, so that